-Mr. Mullins gave his advice gratis to those purchasing medicine.
-In his advertisements he stated that he was late surgeon to the Hospital for Secret Diseases and West London Dispensary for Treatment of Rheumatism, Diseases of Joints etc. He had been employed by the firm of Messrs Cooper and Co of London for over 18 years.
+He gave his advice gratis to those purchasing medicine.
+In his advertisements he claimed that he was late surgeon to the Hospital for Secret Diseases and West London Dispensary for Treatment of Rheumatism, Diseases of Joints etc. He had been employed by the firm of Messrs Cooper and Co of London for over 18 years.
 He offered to refund money if a cure was not effected and to correspond with patients from the bush who forwarded details of their cases, until their recovery.

 On the 27th April 1851 George Mullins married Isabella Caroline, the youngest daughter of Lieut.
-James Y. Jones, of Gurteen, County Kildare at St. John's Church, West Maitland
+James Y. Jones, of Gurteen, County Kildare at St. John's Church, West Maitland.

 In November 1852 a Special meeting held at Maitland Hospital to investigate the circumstances of William Rigby making a Will in favour of George Mullins.

 Mullins was exonerated from any charge of using unfair or improper means of inducing Rigby to make the Will however he resigned from his position at Maitland Hospital soon after 'owing to the many annoyances after the Will of Rigby was left in his favour.'
 He announced he would commence private practise in Mr. Lockart's Cottage.

 Soon afterwards father and son were in partnership in West Maitland .